Previous dayApril 14, 2026Next day

 550.0 km---✓ ReviewedUSGS →

-At 20:55 UTC on April 14, 2026, a magnitude 4.0 tremor occurred 272 km WNW of Houma, Tonga.
+The USGS recorded this magnitude 4.0 earthquake 272 km WNW of Houma, Tonga at 20:55 UTC on April 14, 2026.
 At 550.0 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-Geolocation places the event at -20.486°N, -177.817°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: -20.486°, -177.817°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14